Rimbik/ai-nextGen/Ovarian_Cancer_Journey_LinkedIn_Post (1).md

 ---

 If anyone needs guidance on ovarian cancer symptoms, diagnosis pathways, or just wants to talk — feel free to DM me.
 If my experience can help, I’m here to share.

+i can share, how to get treated in Mumbai Tata. it has 2 locations, 1 at Parel , main Mumbai, other is in Navi Mumbai, Kharghar known as ACTREC.
+Both are same as Tata Cancer treatment center sharing same Dr and facilities.

+one need room, accomodation guidance, ask me. as am experiencing.....
+Navi Mumbai Tata is 20per less crowded than Parel Tata.